in-the-keyhole/enterprisegpt/README.md

 # EnterpiseGPT
-EnterpriseGPT is an open-source web application that provides an easy to use ChatBot web application that organizations can deploy providing access to there user base via there
+EnterpriseGPT is an open-source web application that provides an easy to use ChatBot web application that organizations can deploy providing access to their user base via their
 OpenAI's GPT-3.5 and GTP-4.0 API Key.

 <screen shot here>